naofireblade/homebridge-weather-plus/README.md

 - "normal" (default, this shows all 3 values in a seperate row in the eve app and shows the temperature in the Apple Home app)

 The **fakegatoParameters** parameter is *optional*.
 By default, history is persisted on filesystem.
 You can pass your own parameters to *fakegato-history* module using this paramter, in order to change the location of the persisted file or use GoogleDrive persistance.
 See https://github.com/simont77/fakegato-history#file-system and https://github.com/simont77/fakegato-history#google-drive for more info. **IMPORTANT NOTE:** Do not modify the parameter for the fakegato internal timer.

+The **serial** parameter is *optional* and sets the Serial Number of the accessory.
+If it's not provided the serial number will be set to the **location** if present, or to 999 if not.
+Note that for proper operation of fakegato when multiple fakegato-enabled weather accessories are present in your system, the serial number must be unique.

 ### Dark Sky